dlight-js/homepage/apps/homepage/public/docs/advanced-usages/html-props.md

 After a long-time consideration, we decided to go with `class` and `for` + `className` and `htmlFor`.
 Yeah both of them are valid.
 But we recommend using `class` and `for` since they're shorter.

 # Set a bunch of properties at once
-In DLight, you can set a bunch of properties at once by using the `prop` prop.
+In DLight, you can set a bunch of properties at once by using the `props` prop.
 For instance, if you have a pre-defined object like this:
 ```js
 const props = {
   id: "my-id",